theodi/open-standards-guidebook/src/community/example-podcast/index.md

 Something something something

-I bet you'd like more information about this sentence [^1].
+I bet you'd like more information about this sentence[^1]

-I bet you'd like more information about this sentence [^2].
+I bet you'd like more information about this sentence[^2]

 > Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.